Loading...

 Portion Control

-Reduce the portion size of Masala Chana you consume to help manage the body's blood sugar response.
+Start by reducing the portion size of Masala Chana you consume.
+Smaller portions will lessen the impact on your blood sugar levels.

 Stay Hydrated